edgexfoundry/edgex-docs/docs_src/design/adr/security/0028-authentication.md

 EdgeX microservices only bind to local ports, and are only exposed externally through a Kong API gateway.
-This gateway is configured to use TLS 1.3, using JWT authentication using public key cryptography.
+This gateway is configured to use TLS 1.3, using RS256 or ES256 JWT authentication (at the user's discretion).
 All external requests are filtered at the API gateway.
 URL rewriting is used to concentrate microservices on a single HTTP-accessible port.